cd80/lapa/README.md

 ## Features

-- **Multi-language Support**: Parse and analyze code written in multiple programming languages.
+- **Multi-language Support**: Parse and analyze code written in multiple programming languages, including Python, JavaScript/TypeScript, C/C++, Rust, and **Java**.
 - **Enhanced Intermediate Representation (IR)**: Convert source code into a language-neutral IR for unified analysis.
-The IR system now includes:
+The IR system includes:
   - **Validation**: Ensure the integrity of the IR with the `validate` method, which checks for structural correctness and duplicate symbols.
   - **Building from AST**: Construct the IR directly from abstract syntax trees (AST) using the `build_from_ast` method.
   - **Optimization**: Optimize the IR for more efficient analysis with the `optimize` method.